 Vudu

-Vudu is perhaps best known for its movie rental service, but if you’re willing to put up with about 30 seconds of ads, you can watch dozens of blockbuster movies, free of charge.
+Vudu is perhaps best known for its movie rental service.
+However, if you’re willing to put up with about 30 seconds of ads, you can watch dozens of HD movies, free of charge.
 You will need to create an account beforehand, but this only takes a minute, and you don’t even have to verify your email address.

-This service is only accessible in the US; if you try to use it from abroad, the website simply won’t load.
+While the service is limited to US viewers, it can be accessed using a VPN if they travel abroad.
 Apps are available for Roku, iOS, Android, PlayStation 4, and Xbox One.

-Vudu’s free library includes titles like La La Land, Caddyshack, Requiem for a Dream, and Batman Forever.
+Vudu’s free collection of movies includes titles like La La Land, American Animals, Amores Perros, Requiem for a Dream, and Batman Forever.

 Tubi

-Tubi has a huge library, with thousands of movies and TV shows, all of which can be watched for free.
+Tubi has a huge collection of movies and TV shows — all of which can be watched for free.
 There’s even a dedicated section of the site where you can browse titles that aren’t available on Netflix.
 If you’d like to create a watchlist, you’ll have to register, but otherwise, you’re free to stream as much as you like, without even logging in.

-While the available content changes from one location to another, the American version of the site lets you stream movies like Good Burger, American History X, We Need to Talk about Kevin, Minority Report, and Teen Wolf.
+While the available content changes from one location to another, the American version of the site lets you stream popular movies like The Babadook, American History X, We Need to Talk about Kevin, Train to Busan, and Teen Wolf.
+Tubi’s widespread availability and large collection of movies have made it one of the most popular free movie streaming sites.

 IMDb TV